 As part of its National Correct Coding Initiative Program, CMS maintains a list of Medically Unlikely Edits (MUEs) to be applied by Medicare Administrative Contractors (MACs) in processing claims.
 An MUE for a specific code is the maximum units of service that a provider would report under most circumstances for a single beneficiary on a single date of service.
 Under the applicable MUE, only three units of CPT 99458 may be submitted with the same date of service.
-(Because CPT 99458 is an add-on code to CPT 99457, any claim for CPT 99458 must be submitted with the same date of service as CPT 99457.)
-If a claim is submitted with four units of CPT 99458 with the same date of service, the edit will force a denial of payment for all units (not just the fourth unit).
+(Because CPT 99458 is an add-on code to CPT 99457, any claim for CPT 99458 must be submitted with the same date of service, the edit will force a denial of payment for all units (not just the fourth unit).
 When the claim is denied, the billing physician or practitioner has the opportunity to submit to the MAC documentation to demonstrate medical necessity.